hmdc/r-at-iqss-gitbook/deploy/SetupEnvironment.md

 Read [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for more information.

-Note that all the examples in this GitBook will be using Git *on the command line*.
+Note that all the examples in this tutorial will be using Git *on the command line*.
 You will use ```command.exe``` or powershell (your choice) in Windows, Terminal in OS X, or any terminal emulator in Linux.

-# Ensure a compatible of R is installed.
+# Ensure a compatible version of R is installed.
 You should have R and optionally RStudio installed.
 Shiny at IQSS supports R 3.5.x to 3.6.x.
 If you're using R < 3.5.x, upgrade now as there is no guarantee that code built for R < 3.5.x will function